-To minimize adverse effects from encountering human remains during construction, CVFPB shall implement the following measures.
+To minimize adverse effects from encountering human remains during construction, the Project Partners shall implement the following measures.

 In accordance with the California Health and Safety Code, if human remains are uncovered during ground-disturbing activities, CVFPB shall consult with USACE, and USACE shall immediately halt potentially damaging excavation in the area of the burial and notify the Sacramento County Coroner and a professional archaeologist to determine the nature of the remains.
-The coroner is required to examine all discoveries of human remains within 48 hours of receiving notice of a discovery on private or State lands (California Health and Safety Code Section 7050.5[b]).
+The coroner is required to examine all discoveries of human remains within 48-hours of receiving notice of a discovery on private or State lands (California Health and Safety Code Section 7050.5[b]).
 If the coroner determines that the remains are those of a Native American, he or she must contact the NAHC by phone within 24 hours of making that determination (California Health and Safety Code Section 7050[c]).
 After the coroner's findings have been made, the archaeologist and the NAHC-designated MLD, in consultation with the landowner, shall determine the ultimate treatment and disposition of the remains.

-Upon the discovery of Native American human remains, USACE, in coordination with CVFPB, shall require that all construction work must stop within 100 feet of the discovery until consultation with the MLD has taken place.
-The MLD shall have 48 hours to complete a site inspection and make recommendations to the landowner after being granted access to the site.
+Upon the discovery of Native American human remains, the Project Partners shall require that all construction work must stop within 100 feet of the discovery until consultation with the MLD has taken place.
+The MLD shall have 48-hours to complete a site inspection and make recommendations to the landowner after being granted access to the site.
 A range of possible treatments for the remains, including nondestructive removal and analysis, preservation in place, relinquishment of the remains and associated items to the descendants, or other culturally appropriate treatment may be discussed.
-California PRC Section 5097.98(b)(2) suggests that the concerned parties may mutually agree to extend discussions beyond the initial 48 hours to allow for the discovery of additional remains.
+California PRC Section 5097.98(b)(2) suggests that the concerned parties may mutually agree to extend discussions beyond the initial 48-hours to allow for the discovery of additional remains.
 The following is a list of site protection measures that CVFPB shall employ:

-- Record the site with the NAHC or the appropriate Information Center. - Record a document with the county in which the property is located.
+- Record the site with the NAHC or the appropriate Information Center - Record a document with the county in which the property is located

-If agreed to by the MLD and the landowner, CVFPB or CVFPB's authorized representative shall rebury the Native American human remains and associated grave goods with appropriate dignity on the property in a location not subject to further subsurface disturbance, if the NAHC is unable to identify an MLD, or if the MLD fails to make a recommendation within 48 hours after being granted access to the site.
+If agreed to by the MLD and the landowner, CVFPB or CVFPB's authorized representative shall rebury the Native American human remains and associated grave goods with appropriate dignity on the property in a location not subject to further subsurface disturbance, if the NAHC is unable to identify an MLD, or if the MLD fails to make a recommendation within 48-hours after being granted access to the site.
 CVFPB or CVFPB's authorized representative may also reinter the remains in a location not subject to further disturbance, if CVFPB rejects the recommendation of the MLD and mediation by the NAHC fails to provide measures acceptable to CVFPB.
 CVFPB shall implement mitigation for the protection of the burial remains.

 Construction work in the vicinity of the burials shall not resume until the mitigation is completed.

-Implementing Mitigation Measure CR-1 will reduce the level of impact to known resources by requiring USACE to implement an agreed-upon process to resolve adverse effects; however, the specific actions that result from the Section 106 process might not reduce impacts to a less-than-significant level under CEQA.
-Therefore, this effect will remain significant and unavoidable, as described in the ARCF GRR Final EIS/EIR.
-Other significant cultural and tribal resources impacts will be reduced to a less-than-significant level with implementation of Mitigation Measures CR-1 through CR-6, which prescribe processes for addressing the potential to affect previously unknown resources.
+Although Mitigation Measure CR-1 has been previously adopted, no known resources would be significantly impacted by project construction.
+Significant impacts related to previously undiscovered cultural and tribal resources or potential discovery of human remains will be reduced to a less-than-significant level with implementation of Mitigation Measures CR-2 through CR-6, which prescribe processes for addressing the potential to affect previously unknown resources.